kstanfo00/PID-Fan/README.md

 ### Good Stuff:
 - The design turned out cleaner than we thought
-- We didn't waste materials (Reused things in lab)
+- We used lab materials to save time
 -

 ### Bad Stuff: